1. What is the RSAF?

 14. How do I know if I’ve been awarded/denied for my grant application?

 The FARC will conduct a public meeting (usually the first week of June and December, respectively) for announcing the requests that received a viable funding grade.
-Information may be provided or requested concerning requests announced for funding from those attending the meeting.
 The Committee reserves the right to recommend a request be partially funded or to place a condition of funding on any award.
-Within 7 days of the award meeting, a report of the requests that are “Recommended for Funding” will be submitted to the OEMS Director for approval.
-OEMS will mail written notification to those agencies that received funding and those that were not funded on correspondence dated July 1 and January 1, respectively.
-The awarded agency information is also placed on the OEMS, Grants Program website by July 1 and January 1.
+Within 7 days of the award meeting, a report of the requests that are “Recommended for Funding” will be submitted to the Commissioner of Health for approval.
+All approvals/denials will be posted in E-GIFT on the award dates (January 1/July 1) in the agencies account, this information is also placed on the OEMS, Grants Program website by July 1 and January 1.

 15. Once I have applied for reimbursement, how long will it take me to get the money?

-If all documentation has been received by the OEMS regarding reimbursement the request is processed within three business days by the Grants Unit and forwarded to the OEMS Fiscal Unit.
+All documentation (invoices, completion of special conditions, etc…) must be uploaded and submitted through the awarded agencies E-GIFT account.
+Once documentation is received, the request is processed within three business days by the Grants Unit and forwarded to the OEMS Fiscal Unit.
 The OEMS Fiscal Unit processes the request and forwards the request to the VDH Fiscal Unit within three business days.
-Once the request has been processed by VDH, reimbursement is sent to the requesting agency on the 30th day the request was received by VDH.
-The requesting agency should receive the reimbursement no later than 45 days after the initial request was made to the OEMS.
+However, all agencies must be registered in eVA as a vendor with the Commonwealth to receive reimbursement.
+Information on eVA is available here.
+Once the request has been processed, reimbursement is sent to the requesting agency within 30 days if everything is correct.